 Withholding tax health check

 To ensure that investment funds can benefit from the best possible performance by enjoying the most favorable WHT rates, KPMG Luxembourg has developed the KPMG WHT HealthCheck, a fully automated tool especially designed for this purpose.
-The KPMG WHT HealthCheck will verify, on a worldwide basis, whether investment funds benefit from reduced WHT rates and/or whether you can file WHT reclaims based on domestic law, double tax treaties, or EU law.
-KPMG Luxembourg analyzes 124 investment markets to see if WHT has been correctly applied to your funds.
+The tool will verify, on a worldwide basis, whether investment funds benefit from reduced WHT rates and/or whether you can file WHT reclaims based on domestic law, double tax treaties, or EU law.

 Over the past few years, the international tax landscape has shifted towards increased tax transparency and enhanced tax conformity across many industries and professions.
 As a result, Luxembourg underwent a significant tax reform in 2017, which created — amongst others — new tax-related criminal offenses.
 In this context, and in response to the Luxembourg fund industry’s concerns, the CSSF issued Circular 20/744 that introduced nine tax indicators to identify potential tax crimes, on top of the 21 tax indicators already presented in Circular 17/650.